- You can enrol your child in 3-year-old and 4-year-old kindergarten through the Boroondara Kindergarten Central Enrolment Scheme (BKCES).

 Three-year-old kindergarten is optional and is not funded by the government.

 Your child must be 3 years of age before commencing 3-year-old kindergarten.
 This means that your child may start kindergarten after the start of term 1.
 You may be required to pay the full-term fee in advance to hold the place.

-All 4-year old children are required, and funded, to attend at least 600 hours of kindergarten in the year before they start school.
+All 4-year-old children are eligible, and funded, to attend at least 600 hours of kindergarten in the year before they start school.
 This is usually 15 hours a week over 40 weeks of the school year.

 Your child has to be 4 years of age by 30 April to be eligible to attend 4-year-old kindergarten in that year.